 Have local people been involved?

 The models of care developed through Our Healthier South East London are the product of several years of partnership working between clinicians, commissioners, council social care leads, local hospitals, and have been informed by extensive engagement with local communities, patients and the public.
+There is a patient and public reference group which meets on a regular basis to review the involvement of patients and an equality and diversity group (which involves patient representatives).
+You can read here about how the public and patients have been involved during 2018.

 Find out more about the plan and how to have your say by visiting www.ourhealthiersel.nhs.uk